Midstate senator called racist for comments about inner city students and college

 “Let’s make it clear, the kids that are in the worst schools are minority kids, so you’re either gonna try to help these kids or you’re not,” Eichelberger said.

-Eichelberger also says he was miquoted in the article, and that it became “fake news” when other publications picked up the story and ran with it.
-He maintains he’s actually trying to help the kids in the poor peforming districts.
+Eichelberger also says he was misquoted in the article and that it became “fake news” when other publications picked up the story and ran with it.
+He maintains he’s actually trying to help the kids in the poor performing districts.
 He says he’s not critical of the students, but rather the adults who are failing them.

-“My point was that we need some more guidance for these kids so they get into situations where they can succeed,” Eichelberger said.
-“The last thing we want to do is set a kid up for failure and that’ what they’re doing in these schools.”
+“My point was that we need some more guidance for these kids so they get into situations where they can succeed,” he said.
+“The last thing we want to do is set a kid up for failure and that’s what they’re doing in these schools.”

 “These kids have not had the opportunity to succeed, largely because this state, behind viewpoints like he (Eichelberger) represented, has not provided that (adequate funding) for them,” Hughes said.